KittyCAD/cli/README.md

 ### Running the tests

-The tests use the `KITTYCAD_TEST_TOKEN`  variables for knowing how to authenticate.
+The tests use the `ZOO_TEST_TOKEN`  variables for knowing how to authenticate.

 ### Releasing a new version